 Dive Centre and Cost

-NOTE: As mentioned, these two dives were part of my PADI Nitrox course.
+As previously indicated, these dives were included in my PADI Nitrox course.

 - Dive Centre: Dive Centre Bondi.